Grayknife/django-q2/docs/configure.rst

 ~~~~~~~~~~~~

 For multiple clusters working on multiple queues to run in one Django site.
-ALT_CLUSTERS should be a dict with name as its key, and the value is the configuration for the cluster
+``ALT_CLUSTERS`` should be a dict with the name of the cluster as its key, and the value is the configuration dictionary for the cluster.
-with the key as its name.
 The configuration items are consistent with Q_CLUSTER,
 except for a few items such as ``name`` and ``ALT_CLUSTERS``, which are not available of course.

 See :ref:`multiple-queues`.

 .. note::

-    For a cluster, if its name is in ALT_CLUSTERS, the config item in ALT_CLUSTER will override
+    For a cluster, if its name is in ``ALT_CLUSTERS``, the config item in ``ALT_CLUSTERS`` will override
     the same config item in the Q_CLUSTER root.
 Other config items in Q_CLUSTER root remain in effect for this cluster.